blukatdevelopment/UnchainedWorldsOld/character_creation/classes/runesmith.md

 you gain subsequent levels, you may learn one spell from the spell list at no cost.

 ### Runesmithery
-You've practiced with runes and can now carve them into flat stones during a partial rest.
+You've practiced with runes and can now carve them into flat stones during a partial or full rest.
 During a partial rest, you may inscribe stones with the runes of a particular spell.
 Each rune you carve requires 2 silver pieces worth of materials needed to make arcane ink.
 The number of runes you may have active across all your rune stones at any time can be found in the runes column for your level.
 A runestone containing a second level spell will